Sunday, 10 November 2019

 Expect to have the person you are tarnished, stained and ripped to shreds.

-Expect to have your buttons pushed in a bid to have you fit the 'angry black woman' stereotype only to then have your organic reaction to being goaded used against you!
+Expect to have your buttons pushed in a bid to have you fit the 'angry Black/Brown person' stereotype only to then have your organic reaction to being goaded used against you!

 ...................................................................................................................................................

-I do not need you to agree nor disagree.
-Just try to understand...
-Being a black person is an unnecessary struggle, every damn day!
+I don't need you to agree nor disagree.
+Just try to understand.
+Being a Black/Brown person is an unnecessary struggle, every day!
 YES, freedom is real but, so is (modern-day) slavery, racism, racial profiling, persecution, race-related micromanagement (and the rest) in a bid to control and intimidate, etc. Why?
-Fear?
-I'm sick of it; I am SO sick of being ill targeted simply because I am a CONFIDENT and COMPETENT BLACK WOMAN!
+I'm sick of it; I am SO sick of being ill targeted simply because I am a CONFIDENT and COMPETENT BROWN SKIN WOMAN!

 ....................................................................................................................................................